jadry92/BlogNotes/docs/_posts/ideas/2019-11-22-e-commerce-with-django.md

 tags: [Django]
 ---

+A few days ago talking with a friend how is a game developer, I asked him "how do get inspired to create new things?", he just answers "I just create something that other has already done" :astonished: .
+I thought "Wow simple but true".

-_Twitte_ : "E-commerce example with Django"
+:bulb:"E-commerce example with Django":bulb:

-This idea come to me becase I've been studing Django for the last 3 weeks.
+This idea comes to me because I've been studying Django for the last 3 weeks.
-As I see this could be a BIG and chalengin project to me becouse my experience with Django is small.
+As I see this could be a BIG and challenging project to me because my experience with Django is small.

-First, I'm going to star reading about E-commerce and its structuter.
-Also I belive there are and other projects like this so I'll check about it.
+First, I'm going to start reading about E-commerce and its structure.
+Also, I believe there are and other projects like this so I'll check it and try to find one to don't start from zero.

+In this [link](https://github.com/jadry92) will be hosted the code of the idea.

-...
+... in construction ...